Principles of operator algebras: 9b. Projections, order

 \section{9b.
 Projections, order}

-In order to investigate the von Neumann algebras, the idea, coming from the analysis of the finite dimensional algebras explained in chapter 5, will be that of looking at the projections.
+In order to further investigate the von Neumann algebras, the key idea, coming from the analysis of the finite dimensional algebras from chapter 5, will be that of looking at the projections.
 Let us start with some generalities.
 In analogy with what happens in finite dimensions, we have the following notions, over an arbitrary Hilbert space $H$:

 \begin{definition} Associated to any two projections $P,Q\in B(H)$ are: \begin{enumerate} \item The projection $P\wedge Q$, projecting on the common range.

 \item The projection $P\vee Q$, projecting on the span of the ranges. \end{enumerate} \end{definition}